cfshi/coronavirus/survey.awareness.md

 14. How far apart is social distancing recommended by the government where you live?

-Less than 1 meter		 1-2 meters 2 meters or more	 Don’t know
+Less than 4 feet, Between 4 to 6 feet, At least 6 feet, Don’t know

 15. Based on where you live, how many days is someone supposed to be self-quarantined when possibly exposed to the COVID-19 virus?